hexatic-tech/owasp-top-10-llm-checker/README.md

 Use the GUI fields:

 - Target website URL: the site to crawl for a chatbot or prompt input.
+- Sidebar categories: check the OWASP categories you want to test; leave them all unchecked to run every category.
+The checkboxes are a run filter, not result indicators.
-- Start Test: checks the website, crawls for a bot input, then sends all payloads one by one.
+- Start Test: checks the website, crawls for a bot input, then sends the selected payloads one by one.
+- Stop Test: halts a running scan as soon as the current step finishes (usually under a second).

 The default scanner settings live in `config/settings.json`: